 Proposal Review and Selection Process: An initial administrative screening is conducted to determine compliance with requirements/completeness.
-All proposals will be evaluated and individually ranked in accordance with the assigned weights of the above evaluation criteria by at least three independent peer reviewers through a full merit review process (i.e., a mail and panel review process).
-The merit reviewer's ratings are used to produce a rank order of the proposals.
+All proposals will be evaluated and individually scored in accordance with the assigned weights of the above evaluation criteria by at least three independent peer evaluations.
+The merit reviewers' ratings are used to produce a rank order of the proposals.
 The Selecting Official will award in the rank order unless proposals are justified to be selected out of rank order based upon one or more of the selection factors provided below.
 The Selecting Official or designee may negotiate the funding level of the proposal.